jsrepojs/jsrepo/README.md

   </a>
 </p>

-**jsrepo** is a CLI to build and distribute your code.It takes inspiration from the way that [shadcn/ui](https://ui.shadcn.com/) allows you install portable blocks of code.
+**jsrepo** is a CLI to build and distribute your code.
+It takes inspiration from the way that [shadcn/ui](https://ui.shadcn.com/) allows you install portable blocks of code.

 The goal of jsrepo is to make this method of distributing code easier and more maintainable.